-Dr Brochu has strong interest in medical education.
-In 2012, he was awarded the Canadian Association for Medical Education’s CAME Certificate of Merit for outstanding contributions to medical education from the Canadian Association for Medical Education (CAME) in 2012.
-He has strong interest in minimally invasive surgery and hernias and abdominal reconstruction.
-He also serves as the guest editor for Hernia: The World Journal of Hernia and Abdominal Wall Surgery.
-He is a member of many scholarly associations and is a member of the board directors of the James IV Association of Surgeons.
+Dr. Brochu has a strong interest in medical education.
+In 2012, he was awarded the Canadian Association for Medical Education’s CAME Certificate of Merit Award for outstanding contributions to medical education.
+He is a founder and first president of the Canadian Hernia Society (2013).
+His research interests include minimally invasive abdominal reconstruction for hernias.
+He serves as a section editor for Hernia: The World Journal of Hernia and Abdominal Wall Surgery.
+Dr. Brochu is a member of many scholarly associations and is a member of the board of directors of the James IV Association of Surgeons.

 Françoise P. Chagnon, MDCM, FRCSC, FACS, CHE, C.Dir, is a graduate of McGill University in Montreal and completed specialty training in Otolaryngology - Head and Neck Surgery at McGill teaching hospitals.
 Following a fellowship in Laryngology, Voice Science and Care of the Professional Voice at Vanderbilt University in Nashville, Tenn., she was named founding director of the Montreal General Hospital Voice Clinic.

 Dr. Chagnon received a master’s degree in health administration and a certificate in insurance medicine and medico-legal expertise from the Université de Montreal.
 She is a former director of Professional Services at the McGill University Health Centre and at l’Institut de réadaptation Gingras Lindsay de Montréal.
 She has served on the board of directors of l’Association des cadres supérieurs, the Montreal General Hospital Corporation and the Canadian College of Health Service Executives.
 She is also a former member of the Canadian Medical Association’s Committee on Health Policy and Economics.